frederic-perez/AmE-dictionary/data/dictionary.md

 __bolster<sup>2</sup>__ _v_ :nine::m: (bolstered) Support or strengthen. _The fall in interest rates is starting to bolster confidence._ _Syn_ strengthen, support, reinforce :es: reforzar
 __bolt__ _v_ :three::hammer: (bolted) _The windows were closed and bolted._ _Bolted onto the ISS._
 __bomb__ _v_ :three::mute:[bom~~b~~]:hammer:
-__bombast__ _n_ :five: __1__ Grandiloquent, pompous speech or writing. __2__ _Obsolete_ Material used for padding. _Let's drop the bombast and look at the evidence._
+__bombast__ _n_ :five: __1__ Grandiloquent, pompous speech or writing. __2__ _Obsolete_ Material used for padding. _Let’s drop the bombast and look at the evidence._
-__bombastic__ _adj_ To be bombastic is to be full of hot air — like a politician who makes grand promises and doesn't deliver.
+__bombastic__ _adj_ To be bombastic is to be full of hot air — like a politician who makes grand promises and doesn’t deliver.
 What does cotton padding have to do with the word bombastic?
 Bombast was cotton padding or stuffing in the 1500s.
 Bombastic evolved as an adjective to describe something (or someone!) that is overly wordy, pompous, or pretentious, but the adjective is most often used to describe language (speech or writing).
 Still not seeing the connection to cotton padding?
-Think of writing or speech that is overly padded and you'll understand how the meaning came about.
+Think of writing or speech that is overly padded and you’ll understand how the meaning came about.
 __bombing__ _v_
 __bombshell__ _n_
 __bombsights__
 __bon ton__
 __bon vivant__ _n_ A person who lives luxuriously and enjoys good food and drink.
-__bona fide__ _adj_ :eight: (bona fides) Something bona fide is the real deal, the real McCoy, genuine — it's not a fake or a counterfeit.
-We talk about things being bona fide when we're interested in how real or genuine they are.
+__bona fide__ _adj_ :eight: (bona fides) Something bona fide is the real deal, the real McCoy, genuine — it’s not a fake or a counterfeit.
+We talk about things being bona fide when we’re interested in how real or genuine they are.
 A counterfeit hundred dollar bill is not bona fide.
-When you earn your college diploma you're a bona fide college graduate.
-If you spend your whole life studying music, you're a bona fide musician.
+When you earn your college diploma you’re a bona fide college graduate.
+If you spend your whole life studying music, you’re a bona fide musician.
 The opposite of bona fide is fake.
-We also say people make a bona fide effort: they're making a true, sincere attempt to do something.
+We also say people make a bona fide effort: they’re making a true, sincere attempt to do something.
 Good faith; absence of fraud or deceit; the state of being exactly as claims or appearances indicate. _The Cougars might be a bona fide contender for the national championship._ __1__ Not counterfeit or copied. _They are bona fide superstars._ __2__ Undertaken in good faith. _His father was a bona fide fucking nut-job._
 __bonanza__ _n_ :two::hammer: _Banana bonanza._
-__bonbonnière__ _n_ __1__ A small, ornate box or dish for candy. __2__ A confectioner's store.
+__bonbonnière__ _n_ __1__ A small, ornate box or dish for candy. __2__ A confectioner’s store.
 __bondage__
 __bone > funny bone__ _n informal_ :two: (funny bones) The part of the elbow over which passes the ulnar nerve, which may cause numbness and pain along the forearm and hand if knocked. _She banged her funny bone on the doorpost._
 __bone chip__ _The horse will have surgery to remove a bone chip in his left front ankle._